 - 7.3.8.
 In the third situation, for the remainder of the currencies, the following method is used to calculate the CRA. - 7.3.9.
-For each remaining currency X, an end of month scaling factor SF_X is calculated according to the following formula:
+For each remaining currency X, a scaling factor SF_X is calculated according to the following formula: